typhonjs-node-build-test/esm-d-ts/README.md

   postprocessing and AST transformation [please see the wiki](https://github.com/typhonjs-node-build-test/esm-d-ts/wiki/AST-transformation-&-postprocessing#tstranformers).

-- Support for the JSDoc `@module` comment pass-through to the generated DTS bundle.
+- Support for the JSDoc `@module` / `@packageDocumentation` comment pass-through to the generated DTS bundle.
 This is helpful when generating docs from the DTS bundle.
 This is only supported for the main entry point source file.

 - All dependencies updated along with peer dependency requirements of `Rollup 3.3 - 4.x` and `Typescript 5.1+`.